Imagine being able to use your garden as a secondary energy source.

 If used in the gardens of thousands of private homes, a lightweight tank will be needed.
 Its carbon fiber composites would have to have much less material and be even simpler to handle.
 And in addition, they must be very safe to use.

-Because hydrogen can create a very explosive mixture when mixed with atmospheric oxygen, it cannot be permitted to escape.
+Because hydrogen can create a very explosive mixture when mixed with atmospheric oxygen, it cannot escape.
 The Lusatia team proposed an exciting solution for this.

-Since these tanks are constructed from carbon fiber strips that are wound on a cylindrical body, they could be impregnated with synthetic resin.
+Since these tanks are constructed from carbon fiber strips wound on a cylindrical body, they could be impregnated with synthetic resin.
 Then the strips could be hardened to form tanks capable of withstanding several hundreds of bars of pressure.
-The experts also plan to integrate sensors into the tank design for detecting any leaks.
+The experts also plan to integrate sensors into the tank design to detect leaks.

 “We are currently using 3D printers that are able to process electrically conductive dyes,” points out Marcello Ambrosio.
 “We work these dyes directly into the fiber composite.”